xrdocs/ncs5500/_tutorials/introducing-nc57-mod-s-lc.md

 ### Scalability & Use Cases

-As NC57-MOD LC is built on the J2 generation of BCM ASIC, italso supports the modular Database profiles (MDB) for scale.
+As NC57-MOD LC is built on the J2 generation of BCM ASIC, it also supports the modular Database profiles (MDB) for scale.
 We have already covered the  [MDB profiles](https://xrdocs.io/ncs5500/tutorials/mdb-ncs5700/) in our previous article.
 Since the line card comes only in base version, it can be configured with both L2MAX and L3MAX MDB profiles when operating in J2 native Mode.

 NC57-MOD-S Line card can be inserted in all the three variants of NCS 5500 modular chassis, viz.
 5504, 5508 and 5516.
-These modular chassis equipped with this line card can be positioned in various roles such as Metro Aggregation , Core and Peering etc. Also, the support of ZR/ZR+ and 400G CFP2DCO optics via the MPA-1FH-1D make this line card an important piece in Cisco's [Routed Optical Networking](https://www.cisco.com/c/en/us/solutions/service-provider/routed-optical-networking/index.html) Architecture.
+These modular chassis equipped with this line card can be positioned in various roles such as Metro Aggregation , Core and Peering etc. Also, the support of ZR/ZR+ and 400G CFP2DCO optics via the MPA-1FH1D make this line card an important piece in Cisco's [Routed Optical Networking](https://www.cisco.com/c/en/us/solutions/service-provider/routed-optical-networking/index.html) Architecture.

 ## Summary & References